 • In a large rimmed baking dish, add fish, drizzle with oil and rub it around.
 Sprinkle with mixed seasoning on both sides and set aside.

-• In the meanwhile, chop and add mango, red onion, cilantro, lime juice, jalapeno and salt to a medium bowl.
+• Meanwhile, chop and add mango, red onion, cilantro, lime juice, jalapeno and salt to a medium bowl.
 Stir and set aside.

-• Warm up tortillas on the grill or microwave and keep under a towel.
+• Warm up tortillas on the grill or microwave and keep warm under the towel.

 • To assemble a taco, flake fish with a fork, place desired amount in a warm tortilla and top with mango salsa.
 If you would like to make white sauce (crema), I included recipe below in notes.